 Together, these provisions mean residents could expect to avoid the equivalent of 26 - 47 barrels of imported oil and save between $4,200 and $8,800 over a typical water heater lifetime of 15 years.

 Access to Electric Vehicle Charging

 Honolulu residents are more than ready for electric vehicles, with O‘ahu seeing among the highest take-up rates of electric vehicles (EVs) across the United States.
-By 2030, the City anticipates 22,000 EVs on its streets.
+By 2030, the City anticipates more than 22,000 EVs on its streets.
 But residents, especially renters, can’t do it all themselves—their housing infrastructure needs to support vehicle charging.

-- Developers of new single-family homes would be required to install EV-capable Level 1 charging—requiring installation of wiring and an electrical panel that can support Level 1 charging, which is a basic 120-volt garage wall outlet that takes 18 hours to charge for a 100-mile range.
+- Developers of new single-family homes would be required to install EV-capable Level 2 charging—including wiring and an electrical panel that can support Level 2 charging, which is a 240-volt outlet that can supply a 100-mile range in 4 hours.

 Why now?
 Because getting electric vehicle infrastructure right the first time is critical.
 The cost of rehabbing buildings and parking infrastructure for EVs is far higher than designing it in from the start.

 Multiple studies have found that the avoided cost associated with requiring new construction to be EV-ready is $2,000 to $5,000 per parking space.
 With Honolulu’s new code, developer will experience avoided costs of between $1.4 million to $3.4 million with EV-readiness in new construction mandates; homeowners and renters will also share the benefits of those avoided costs.